kellyschrock/solex-cc/README.md

 between the various payloads onboard the vehicle (or the case of there being no installed payload at all).

 These are the sorts of things of thing workers, and this interface in general, are intended to address.

-## Installation

-Solex CC is a Node JS app, so you need Node JS installed on your companion computer.
-Then you need to ensure it gets launched when the companion computer boots.
-Below is an example of setting things up on a machine running `apsync` to launch Solex CC at boot time.

 ## Dispatcher